94% of the time, users focus on a website’s design to form an opinion.

 For example, you might be tempted to add flashy website animations and complex navigation options that appeal to a younger demographic, while your actual target audience consists of older people who prefer a simpler and straightforward experience.

-To avoid this mistake, know your target audience by analyzing your competitors, conducting market research and performing surveys to gather insights into their preferences, needs and behavior.
+To avoid this mistake, define your target audience by analyzing your competitors, conducting market research and performing surveys to gather insights into their preferences, needs and behavior.

 Use this data to create user personas — a profile that represents your target audience — to help you guide your design choices, ensuring they align with what your target audience is looking for.